Cal-CS-61A-Staff/seating/README.md

 ## Usage (Admin TAs for Courses)

-It's janky.
-The only way to
-correct errors is to manually edit the database, so be careful.

 In summary, setting up the seating chart involves these steps:
 0. **Register your course** on [auth.apps.cs61a.org], specifying your OKPy endpoint, and adding your desired domain for the seating app.
 Then contact us to activate the seating app for that domain.
 1. **Create an exam** (ex.
 Midterm 1 or Final).